 The Office of University Relations and Development is comprised of all externally focused areas of the university, including Government and Community Relations, University Communications and Marketing, Community Relations and Partnerships, Alumni Relations and Development.
 The Executive Vice President for University Relations and Development heads the area and reports directly to the president of the university.

-The Executive Vice President, in consultation with the members of the President’s Cabinet and the deans of the schools and college, the Development Committee of the Board of Tulane and the University Senate Budget Review Committee, formulates policies and programs relative to the financial support of the university from all philanthropic and government sources; coordinates and oversees the university’s relationship with all levels of government and agencies, including federal, state, and local entities; and oversees the cohesive communications, visual identity, marketing and branding strategy for the university in its development of outreach to internal and external constituencies through the work of the following offices.
+The Interim Senior Vice President, in consultation with the members of the President’s Cabinet and the deans of the schools and college, the Development Committee of the Board of Tulane and the University Senate Budget Review Committee, formulates policies and programs relative to the financial support of the university from all philanthropic and government sources; coordinates and oversees the university’s relationship with all levels of government and agencies, including federal, state, and local entities; and oversees the cohesive communications, visual identity, marketing and branding strategy for the university in its development of outreach to internal and external constituencies through the work of the following offices.

 Development Administration: The Office of Development Administration provides coordinated operational, budgetary and human resource support for the overall fundraising effort.